Investigation & Analysis

 The Quran says that the prophet cannot take anyone out of Hell.

-But certain Hadiths say that the prophet will on Judgement will be able to rescue people who are in Hell.
+But certain Hadiths say that the prophet will on Judgement Day take out people who are in Hell.

-There Will Be No Intercession, and God is the Only Intercessor?
-Or Will Muhammad Be an Intercessor?
+There Will Be No Intercession, Or Will Muhammad Be an Intercessor?

 The Quran teaches that during Judgement Day, no one will benefit from trade, friendship, or intercession whatsoever, without exceptions.